If you're working with relational data, the day will soon come when you need to generate unique key values for...

 SELECT my_sequence.nextval, "some data"

 The special table DUAL contains exactly one row and one column and is used mostly to report back a single piece of data - in this case derived from a sequence object.
-In all my life I've never been able to understand why a dummy table with
+In all my life I've never been able to understand why a dummy table with one row and one column is called DUAL.
+Doesn't DUAL mean two-part or two-use?
+What's dual about a single row?
+Oh well.

 By comparison, MySQL has no DUAL table.
 Instead, it allows you to put an extra detail on any numeric column of any table, provided it's an indexed key column.
 Not only can the column be NULLable, it can also be AUTO_INCREMENTable.
 Here's an example: